-3.3 Land Preservation
+4.5 Land Preservation

-Land preservation relates to the conservation of land and the general atmosphere in such a way that they are able to sustain the lives of plants, animals, and human beings.
-Scholars in physical sciences, environmental sciences, natural sciences, and philosophy believe that mankind have overused the land.
-There is fear that uncontrolled industrialization had weakened the earth's capacity to sustain lives, that the increase release of poisonous chemicals into the atmosphere poses serious dangers to mankind as they drastically affect the health of the human population, as well as that of plants and animals.
-The philosopher, Aldo Leopold, made an analogy between the land of today and slaves of the ancient times.
+What is land preservation?
+Land preservation relates to the conservation of land and the general atmosphere in such a way that they can sustain the lives of plants, animals, and human beings.
+Scholars in physical sciences, environmental sciences, natural sciences, and philosophy believe that mankind has overused the land.
+There is fear that uncontrolled industrialization has weakened the earth's capacity to sustain lives, and that the increased release of poisonous chemicals into the atmosphere poses serious dangers to mankind as they drastically affect the health of the human population, as well as that of plants and animals.
+The philosopher, Aldo Leopold, made an analogy between the land of today and slaves of ancient times.
 He holds that land is as enslaved today as human beings were enslaved then.
 This enslavement of land did not start today.
 It is a process that started many years ago but intensified in the past one hundred years when industrialization intensified.
 Leopold tells us that if we look back to the ancient period and blame the ancient men for enslaving human beings, future generations will look back to our days on earth and blame us for enslaving the land.

+How does Leopold conceive of land preservation?
 Leopold recommends that the best way to treat the land (water, soil, plants) is to view them as part of our moral community.
 One owes duty and responsibility to one's moral community.
-In human relations, mankind do not harm members of their kindred or tribe.
+In human relations, mankind does not harm members of their kindred or tribe.
 They target outsiders for attack.
 If we regard the land as part of our natural community we should refrain from harming it.
 Thus, to refrain from harming the land, and to make pronouncements that will refrain man from doing so as part of our cultural heritage form what Leopold said should constitute land ethic, a branch of environmental ethics.
 "A land ethic changes the role of Homo sapiens from conqueror of the land-community to plain member and citizen of it.
-It implies respect for his fellow-members, and also respect for the community as such" (Kenneth Goodpaster cited in J. Baird Callicott, 1999: 306).
+It implies respect for his fellow members, and also respect for the community as such" (Kenneth Goodpaster cited in J. Baird Callicott, 1999: 306).

-Callicott (2008), drawing from Leopold, gives three scientific reasons why mankind should embrace land preservations.
+Callicott (2008), drawing from Leopold, gives three scientific reasons why mankind should embrace land preservation.
 They are (1) evolutionary reasons (2) ecological reasons (3) Copernican astronomical reasons.

 Evolutionary Reasons: This draws from the evolutionary theory of Charles Darwin where all things, animate and inanimate, are said to have derived and developed from one another.
-As a result, mankind should see itself as having a common origin with land and in deed with every other creature in the world.
-Based on this, Callicott advocates for the development of "kinship with fellow creatures', with 'fellow voyagers' with us in the 'odyssey of evolution'".
+As a result, mankind should see itself as having a common origin with land and ideed with every other creature in the world.
+Based on this, Callicott advocates for the development of "'kinship with fellow creatures', with 'fellow voyagers' with us in the 'odyssey of evolution'".

 Ecological Reasons: Ecology is derived from the Greek word oikos, which means "household".
-From this perspective, the earth is seen as a very big and complex household which contains human beings, animals, plants, atmosphere, etc. Thus, the whole of nature should be seen as a big household.
-We should see ourselves as having a sort of social relation with non-human beings where everything is integrated with everything in a mutually advantageous way.
-As humans, we should be able to extend our sympathies to the land as a member of the household which we belong.
+From this perspective, the earth is seen as a very big and complex household that contains human beings, animals, plants, the atmosphere, etc. Thus, the whole of nature should be seen as a big household.
+We should see ourselves as having a sort of social relationship with non-human beings where everything is integrated with everything in a mutually advantageous way.
+As humans, we should be able to extend our sympathies to the land as a member of the household to which we belong.